RED-F: Reconstruction-Elimination based Dual-stream Contrastive Forecasting for Multivariate Time Series Anomaly

 \subsubsection{InstanceNorm \& FFT}

-The input multivariate time series $X_0$ undergoes instance normalization to mitigate the distribution shift between training and test sets.
-The normalized sequence is then transformed into the frequency domain via FFT.
-We explicitly retain both real and imaginary components, $X_0^R, X_0^I = \text{FFT}(X_0)$, where $X_0^R, X_0^I \in R^{C \times L}$.
+Real-world series often exhibit non-stationarity\cite{liu2022non}, leading to distribution drift.
+Therefore, we adopt instance normalization to mitigate the distribution shift between training and test data.
+Then, we utilize the efficient FFT to map time series into orthogonal trigonometric signals in the frequency domain, retaining both real and imaginary parts through $X_0^R, X_0^I = \text{FFT}(X_0)$, where $X_0, X_0^R, X_0^I \in \mathbb{R}^{C \times L}$.